Rao-Satyajit/AI-Business-Intelligence-Internship/04_Documentation/Learning_Notes.md

 Reflection: Today, I learned how to bring different parts of a BI project together into one clear business report.
 I also learned that a good report should explain the findings in simple business language and focus on what the results mean for decision-making.

 GitHub: Created and added business_report.md inside 04_Documentation and committed the completed business report to GitHub.

+### Day-13
+Completed Today: I created a 10-slide executive presentation based on my five final business insights.
+I added relevant screenshots from my Power BI dashboard to support the insights and kept the presentation simple and professional.
+I also added recommendations, a Thank You/Questions slide, and my GitHub repository link.

+Reflection: Today, I learned how to present a BI project in a clear way for an executive audience.
+I also learned that a good presentation should focus on the most important findings, support them with real dashboard visuals, and keep the slides simple rather than adding too much information.

+GitHub: Created the final BI_Executive_Presentation.pptx and exported it as BI_Executive_Presentation.pdf and uploaded it in 06_Presentation folder.